phyver/GameShell/doc/mission.md

 A fancy ASCII-art box is automatically added around the goal, either by a Python script (if a Python3 interpreter is available) or by an `awk` script.
-(There shouldn't be any difference between the 2, except that depending on your `awk` version, UTF-8 character might cause mis-alignments.)
+(There shouldn't be any difference between the 2, except that depending on your `awk` version, UTF-8 character might cause misalignments.)

 ### `init.sh`